 The above screenshot shows the ‘secure’ status of JanBask Digital Design’s website.
 This is how you check if a website is a secured or unsecured website.
 If secured, you will be able to see a closed lock symbol and if you click on the closed lock symbol, you will see the pop-up message displayed just as above.

 If you don’t find a closed lock symbol, then you need to be careful as that is the first sign that that website that you are on is lightly to be a malicious website.
 Also, you might encounter an unlocked lock symbol as well.
 When you click on it, you will see an unsecured website pop-up message.

-This is how you can check and cross verify the authenticity of the website that you are viewing.
+This is how you can check and cross-verify the authenticity of the website that you are viewing.
 Once you realize that you are on a malicious website, it is advisable that you close the website soon.
-Chances of other malicious activities are highly possible from these kinds of ‘unsecured website’.
+Chances of other malicious activities are highly possible from these kinds of ‘unsecured websites’.

 Google Search Console Help gives you step by step guide to migrate from HTTP to HTTPS.
 If you think you can’t do it on your own, you could seek professional help from digital marketers like JanBask Digital Design.
 Be known that you might face some of the following hiccups during the migration process.